sowsan/architecture-center/docs/cloud-adoption/decision-guides/subscriptions/index.md

 In addition to the department and organization structure provided through Enterprise Agreements, [Azure management groups](/azure/governance/management-groups/index) offer additional flexibility for organizing policy, access control, and compliance across multiple subscriptions.
 Management groups can be nested up to six levels, allowing you to create a hierarchy that is separate from your billing hierarchy.
 This can be solely for efficient management of resources.

 Management groups can mirror your billing hierarchy, and often enterprises start that way.
-However, the power of management groups is when you use them to model your organization where related subscriptions &mdash; regardless of where they are in the billing hierarchy &mdash; are grouped together and need common roles assigned along with policies and initiatives.
+However, the power of management groups is when you use them to model your organization where related subscriptions&mdash;regardless of where they are in the billing hierarchy&mdash;are grouped together and need common roles assigned along with policies and initiatives.

 Examples include: